 Expertise: Human health risk assessment, molecular biology, systems biology, toxicology applications to chemical risk assessments, sustainability and toxicant modes of action.

-Dr. Craig Rowlands is a Senior Toxicologist with UL Supply Chain and Sustainability where he provides leadership in the development of new approaches and capabilities for safety assessments of chemicals and consumer products.
+Experience Summary: Dr. Craig Rowlands is a Senior Toxicologist with UL Supply Chain and Sustainability where he provides leadership in the development of new approaches and capabilities for safety assessments of chemicals and consumer products.
 He is an expert in navigating regulatory compliance for new substances and products through delivery of the appropriate safety data and risk assessments.

 His research focuses on systems biology and toxicology applications to chemical risk assessments, sustainability and toxicant modes of action.
 He is an Adjunct Professor of Toxicology at Michigan State University, Diplomate of the American Board of Toxicology, and a Fellow of the American College of Nutrition.